edgio-docs/edgio-docs/src/guides/security/dashboard.md

     </Callout>

     The following information is displayed for each category:
-    -   `<Value>`**:** Groups threats by the request's value for the current category.
+    -   `<Value>`**:** Groups events by the request's value for the current category.

         The following illustration shows a partial listing of values for the `Rule Message` category.

         ![](/images/v7/security/dashboard_category.png)

-    -   **%:** Indicates the percentage of detected threats over a given time period that belong to the group identified by the **Value** field.
+    -   **%:** Indicates the percentage of detected events over a given time period that belong to the group identified by the **Value** field.

         <Callout type="info">

-          Percentages are calculated from the total threats detected during the given time period.
+          Percentages are calculated from the total events detected during the given time period.
 The **Max Top Number** option determines the limit of entries per category.
 If the number of entries exceeds this limit, then the sum of the percentages for that category will not add up to 100%.

         </Callout>

-    -   **Events:** Indicates the number of detected threats that belong to the group identified by the **Value** field.
+    -   **Events:** Indicates the number of detected events that belong to the group identified by the **Value** field.

 **Key information:**
 -   By default, a chart includes all rule violations within the last seven days.